Arthur Smith (American football, born 1982)

-Arthur William Smith (born May 27, 1982) is an American professional football coach who is the offensive coordinator for the Pittsburgh Steelers of the National Football League (NFL).
-He previously served as the head coach of the Atlanta Falcons from 2021 to 2023 and an assistant coach for the Tennessee Titans in the 2010s.
+Arthur William Smith (born May 27, 1982) is an American football coach who is the offensive coordinator for Ohio State.
+He previously served as the offensive coordinator for the Pittsburgh Steelers in 2024 and 2025, the head coach of the Atlanta Falcons from 2021 to 2023, an assistant coach for the Tennessee Titans from 2011 to 2020, and an assistant coach for the Washington Redskins in 2007 and 2008.

 Early life and college

 Smith was born in Memphis, Tennessee, on May 27, 1982.
-His father is FedEx founder Frederick W. Smith.
+His father was FedEx founder Frederick W. Smith.

 Smith attended Georgetown Preparatory School in North Bethesda, Maryland, where he played on the offensive line and was team captain.
 He also saw some action at defensive tackle.
 Smith also participated in track, lacrosse, and basketball.
 In his high school career, Smith was a first-team all-state selection at offensive line, two-time all-conference, and first-team All-Metro by The Washington Post.
+During his time at Georgetown, he was known as the “delivery man” due to his father’s business ventures.

 Smith was a guard for North Carolina from 2001 to 2005.
 He was a redshirt freshman in 2001.
 Smith only played in a single game for the 2002 season as he was diagnosed with a foot problem and did not play the remainder of the season.
 Smith had foot surgery in January 2003 and missed the entire 2003 season.
 Smith saw little action in 2004 and in 2005.

 Coaching career

 Early career

 After graduating in 2006, Smith became a graduate assistant for North Carolina.

 Smith began his NFL coaching career in 2007, when he became the defensive quality control coach for the Washington Redskins.
-His father, FedEx founder Frederick W. Smith, was a minority owner of the team, gifted Arthur the job because Frederick felt like he was not there for his son enough growing up.
+His father, FedEx founder Frederick W. Smith, was a minority owner of the team.
 Smith would stay at that position through 2008.

 In 2010, Smith was hired as a defensive intern and administrative assistant for Ole Miss.